THE POWERS OF THE EXECUTIVE BRANCH

 State of the Union — Article II, Section 3

 Beginning with George Washington, early Presidents gave “Annual Messages” to the Senate, focusing on foreign affairs or reporting recommendations from department heads.
-In the 20th century, the State of the Union became less about reporting and assessing and more about advocating policies.
+In the 20th century, the State of the Union also began to include a President advocating policies.
 With improvements in communication technology, the State of the Union now reaches a much wider audience via television, radio, the Internet, and other media.

 Recommendations Clause — Article II, Section 3